Follow these tips for What Food to Buy Where to get the best price and freshest tasting food.

 What Food to Buy Where: Buyers Guide

-It’s hard to know where to buy what food when it comes to stocking your kitchen and pantry for tasty meals and creating a well run household.
+It's hard to know where to buy what food when it comes to stocking your kitchen and pantry for tasty meals and creating a well-run household.
 No worries, we have you covered!
-Here’s a handy guide that tells you What Food to Buy Where.
+Here's a handy guide that tells you What Food to Buy and Where.

-This handy guide will save you money and get your the freshest tasting food at the best price.
+This handy guide will save you money and get you the freshest tasting food at the best price.

 What to Buy at the Supermarket

 Your local grocery store is good for pantry staples (butter, milk) and basic fruits and vegetables.
 It's also good for last-minute items you forget to get elsewhere.
 They also have generic store products like flour, sugar, and peanut butter that can save you around 30%, so worth checking out.

 Tip: Don't forget your reusable bags!
 It's not only good for the environment.
 Some stores give you up to 10 cents OFF per bag you bring yourself.